adrianmfi/git-semantic-similarity/README.md

 # git-semantic-similarity

-Search git commit messages by semantic similarity with sentence-transformers.
+Search git commit messages by semantic similarity with embeddings from [sentence-transformers](https://github.com/UKPLab/sentence-transformers).

 Embeddings are stored on disk for faster retrieval, and can easily be checked into git.